video-dev/hls.js/api-extractor/report/hls.js.api.md

     text: string;
 }, context: T, networkDetails: any) => void;

-// Warning: (ae-missing-release-tag) "LoaderOnProgress" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "LoaderOnProgress" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type LoaderOnProgress<T extends LoaderContext> = (stats: LoaderStats, context: T, data: string | ArrayBuffer, networkDetails: any) => void;

-// Warning: (ae-missing-release-tag) "LoaderOnSuccess" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "LoaderOnSuccess" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type LoaderOnSuccess<T extends LoaderContext> = (response: LoaderResponse, stats: LoaderStats, context: T, networkDetails: any) => void;

-// Warning: (ae-missing-release-tag) "LoaderOnTimeout" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "LoaderOnTimeout" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type LoaderOnTimeout<T extends LoaderContext> = (stats: LoaderStats, context: T, networkDetails: any) => void;

-// Warning: (ae-missing-release-tag) "LoaderResponse" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "LoaderResponse" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface LoaderResponse {